 - check out the MFAT website or let us know that you’d like to be kept up to date by emailing FTA_outreach@mfat.govt.nz

 - make a submission

 - come to one of our consultation meetings

-- the parliamentary examination process, which includes a separate process for public submissions
+- participate in the parliamentary examination process, which includes a separate process for public submissions(external link).

-As the Crown’s Treaty Partner, it is important that Māori have the opportunity to influence the development of policies which affect their interests and the growth of the Māori economy.
+As the Crown’s Treaty partner, it is important that Māori have the opportunity to influence the development of policies which affect their interests and the growth of the Māori economy.

 The Government holds dedicated engagement with Māori on trade agreements to:

 - respond to the range of needs, aspirations rights and interests as a Crown Treaty partner